 Make Your Client Your Hero

 Now, let’s put your client (aka buyer) in the hero’s shoes.
-Think of yourself not as the hero of your buyer’s journey, but as the person who offers the Golden Ticket that empowers your client.
+Think of yourself not as the hero of your buyer’s journey, but as the Guide who offers the Golden Ticket that empowers your client.
 Of course your client’s individual story probably may not be that dramatic on its face, but to your client, it may seem dire or like a crisis.

 To get started, ask yourself these questions:

 Think about your buyer’s journey in terms of an adventure and a story.
 Is your client on a journey to better health or looking for a new career?
 You can even get more specific.
 Perhaps your client wants to find the perfect yoga studio or a training course.
 What is your client’s ultimate goal?

 Think about the types of roadblocks your client could encounter.
 Is there just too much conflicting or complicated information and too many choices?
 Does your client fear change or not have enough time?
 Maybe your client is not sure who to trust.

 What treasures can your client find to continue with the journey?